toreau/Text-Info/README.md

 information about texts based on the [Germanic languages](https://en.wikipedia.org/wiki/Germanic_languages).

-For the time being it has a limited feature set, but the plan is to use this as a basis for more NLP-solutions.
+For the time being it has a limited feature set, but the plan is to use this as a basis for NLP-solutions.

 The solution is under heavy development, and the API will definitely change.
 Please respect these facts if you intend to use it.